junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

    #XCONNECT=<url>,<port>

 * The ``<url>`` parameter is a string.
   It indicates the hostname or the IP address to connect to.
-The max size of hostname is 128 bytes.
+  The max size of the hostname is 128 bytes.
-  For IP address, it supports both IPv4 and IPv6.
+  When using IP addresses, it supports both IPv4 and IPv6.

 * The ``<port>`` parameter is an unsigned 16-bit integer (0 - 65535).
   It represents the port of the TCP or UDP service on the remote server.